 Security

-Proposals shall provide a profile that supports an implementation that includes the following security aspects of Space Telecommunications Interfaces:
+Proposals shall implement the following security aspects of the Space Telecommunications Interfaces:

-End-to-end protection of the authenticity of C2 information, specifically the ability to prevent unauthorized commanding and alteration of data.
+End-to-end protection of the authenticity of control information, specifically the ability to prevent unauthorized access to and alteration of data.

-End-to-end protection of the confidentiality of sensitive C2 information, specifically the ability to prevent inappropriate disclosure of sensitive data.
+End-to-end protection of the confidentiality of sensitive control information, specifically the ability to prevent inappropriate disclosure of sensitive data.

-Timely delivery of, and access to, critical C2 information with minimal delay caused by security services.
+Timely delivery of, and access to, critical control information with minimal delay caused by security services.

 Bulk encryption for legacy assets.